Olive Garden Alfredo Sauce

 Tips and Variations:

-• Use a block of fresh Parmesan cheese you will be able to grate.
+• Use a block of fresh Parmesan cheese, and you will be able to grate.
 Pre-grated cheese has an anti-caking agent that may prevent the cheese from melting well.

-• Heat the butter and cream to where it bubbles before you add the cheese, this helps the sauce thicken, and it is at a high enough temperature the cheese will melt.
+• Heat the butter and cream until they bubble before adding the cheese.
+This helps the sauce thicken and sets the cheese at a temperature at which it will melt.

 • If you plan on having some extra sauce, do not store the sauce with the pasta.
 The pasta can soak up the sauce.

 • This is perfect for a large family or a party.
-If you want to serve up a fancy pasta bar you can easily place this sauce once it is finished in a slow cooker.
-By placing the slow cooker on low, you can hold this sauce for a long time.
+If you want to serve a fancy pasta bar, you can easily put this sauce in a slow cooker once it is finished.
+Placing the slow cooker on low allows you to keep this sauce for a long time.

-• If you like your alfredo sauce really creamy, you can also add cream cheese to this recipe.
+• If you like creamy alfredo sauce, add cream cheese to this recipe.

 A bowl of pasta with homemade Olive Garden Alfredo sauce